 Official Texas Historical Marker application for the Texas State Soil and Water Conservation Board

-CTPH student Alex Borger conducted historical research in conjunction with the board staff to compile a successful application for a state marker that will be dedicated on May 21 in Temple.
-The marker coincides with the 75th anniversary of the TSSWCB, which began in the New Deal and continues today to address issues related to agricultural conservation.
+CTPH student Alex Borger conducted historical research in conjunction with the board staff to compile a successful application for a state marker at Temple.
+He also prepared the inscription, which the Texas Historical Commission approved.
+Dedicated in the spring of 2015, the marker coincided with the 75th anniversary of the TSSWCB, which began in the New Deal and continues today to address issues related to agricultural conservation.

 Historic Resource Survey: Cattle Ranching and Agricultural Practices, and Updated National Register of Historic Places Nomination, Phase I, Lyndon B. Johnson National Historical Park, Texas